 You have a choice of some free websites that you can use to send messages.
 Here are a few examples of the many that are available.

 The recipient can reply to you.
 It comes to your email, and you can continue a conversation that started that way.
-It’s very cluttered, though, and it isn’t easy for the recipient to read on a phone
+It’s very cluttered, though, and isn’t easy for the recipient to read on a phone.

 Another way of texting from your computer is to install one of several different apps that sync your text messages onto your laptop.

 AirDroid is nearly the same as Pushbullet.
-You can also view your camera and dial your phone remotely, and all these features are only $2.00 per month.
+You can also view your camera and dial your phone remotely.
+All these features are only $2.00 per month.

 If you find that texting on your phone is not the most efficient way for you to create messages, try one of these other ways to send them.
-These methods that allow you to use your laptop computer to text make it easier to keep in touch.
+And don’t forget to backup your messages in the event that your phone crashes.